5 Reasons Why Surveys Aren’t Up to the Consumer Data Challenge

 Cost is a big factor when it comes to surveys, especially if you’re using an outside firm to conduct it.
 To start, there’s the search for the right firm to create the survey.
 Even if you don’t engage a firm, you have to construct the survey and ensure there are no leading questions that create data biases.
 Plus you have to consider the types of questions, meaning you have to ensure there’s a balance between quantitative and qualitative questions.
 An audience needs to be identified and sent the survey.
 Let’s face it, not everyone will complete the survey either.
 You’re lucky if you get a 20% or 30% response rate.
 Upon collecting the data, the analytics team processes it all to distill consumer insights.
 It’s a very long and involved process.
 It can literally take months.

-Guess what?
-There is already a better data source for answering all these burning questions—online consumer reviews.
+Guess what though.
+There is already a better data source for answering all these burning questions, online consumer reviews.
 You may be surprised to learn that many of the answers that brands need can actually be found online through consumer reviews.
 Think about it!
 These are consumers who have already purchased your product.
 It goes beyond intent, it’s a done deal.
 They are ranting and/or raving about your brand and products.
 They are sharing opinions on a range of topics.
 Some of the topics you probably wouldn’t have considered.
 At Revuze, we see interesting topics emerge thanks to our Generative AI engine.
 For instance, would you have thought of hot sauce as a gift?
 It is a trend that we identified based on the review data.

 The Benefits of Online Consumer Review Data